 Partitioning Scheme for SSD

-- Better leave all read-only files on SSD and add spare drive for everything else
+- Better leave all read-only files on SSD and use hard disk for everything else